ibachrachel/Module_20_Project/README.md

 d.
 Explanation of Model Choice: The benefits for the multiple linear regression model is that it can be used to test multiple factors at once, but the biggest downside is that the visualizations that were generated with our data was not clean and easy to understand.

 #### Database

+Conceptual Diagram to help visualize our database construction

 ![Database Schema](https://user-images.githubusercontent.com/102566199/189573147-f648a7cd-2e45-493d-8c5a-d4f9ad68616b.png)